Asian Waterbird Census (AWC) 2022

 Nawalpur Wetlands | Seejan Gyawali - 9848085226 |

-Inside the protected area, participants should be aware of the threats from wild animals.
-We request to take adequate precaution and follow the instruction of respective site coordinators.
+Participants should be aware of the threats from wild animals inside the protected area and within other wildlife habitats.
+We request to take adequate precautions and follow the instruction of respective site coordinators.

-Please send group images to put it in the waterbird count site to program@himalayannature.org
+Please send group images to put in the waterbird count site to info@himalayannature.org

 Please send your count records to the national coordinator (Email: hem.baral@gmail.com) AWC Count Wetland Assessment Form, Guidance to Digitize AWC Count, and Guidance to Waterbird Monitoring Methodology can be downloaded from here.